vlobzakov/cyclos4pro-standalone/README.md

 ### Highlights
 This package is designed to deploy Cyclos environment is a feature-rich online banking solution that is easy to use and maintain, flexible, secure and highly customisable.<br />
 Cyclos comes with a range of banking and payment options, a complete e-commerce system and high and low end mobile access channels.
 The mobile channel offers a scalable and cheap opportunity for banks to enlarge their offer branchless banking.
 Cyclos is used by local banks, C3 networks, MFI's, barters, community currencies and time banks.
-The dynamic structure of Cyclos allows organisations to ‘build’ a dedicated payment system from scratch just by changing the configuration (without the hassle to make code changes).
+The dynamic structure of Cyclos allows organisations to create a dedicated payment system from scratch just by changing the configuration (without the hassle to make code changes).

 ### Environment Topology